janekx21/bachelor-thesis/chapters/ba.typ

 correctly.
 But when changing the grammar the tests don't line up anymore and also need to be changed.
 Each visible node and each permutation of language constructs should have a corresponding test to increase the test coverage.
-When multiple people work on a tree sitter grammar, the tests give the reader a good understanding of what inputs produce what outputs, the "edges" of a language.
+When multiple people work on a tree-sitter grammar, the tests give the reader a good understanding of what inputs produce what outputs, the "edges" of a language.
-Tree sitter also supports testing syntax highlighting, but this project does not use it.
+Tree-sitter also supports testing syntax highlighting, but this project does not use it.

 === Integration tests in rust
 Integration tests can be found in the rust project of the language server.
-They check the interaction between the implemented language server trait and the tree sitter parser with its grammar.
+They check the interaction between the implemented language server trait and the tree-sitter parser with its grammar.
 No stubs or mocks were used for the state of the server.
 Here you can test whether the server parses correctly, whether it correctly accepts the individual requests and whether its internal state is up-to-date.